aiyumi/aiyumi.github.io/posts/sox-basic-intro.en.md

 knife of sound processing programs".
 It is free, open source and runs under Windows, Mac and Linux.

-SoX can play, record, convert, edit, split, join and apply various effects to audio files of many different formats. <!--more-->
+SoX can play, record, convert, edit, split, join and apply various effects to audio files of many different formats. <!--teaser_end-->

 ### Supported File Formats ###